grafana/agent/docs/sources/flow/tutorials/flow-by-example/first-components-and-stdlib/index.md

     }
     ```

+   {{% admonition type="note" %}}
-    **Note:** The default log level is `info` and the default log format is `logfmt`.
+   The default log level is `info` and the default log format is `logfmt`.
+   {{% /admonition %}}

-    Try pasting this into `config.river` and running `/path/to/agent run config.river` to see what happens!
+    Try pasting this into `config.river` and running `/path/to/agent run config.river` to see what happens.

     Congratulations, you've just written your first River file!
-You've also just written your first Grafana Agent Flow configuration file.
+You've also just written your first {{< param "PRODUCT_NAME" >}} configuration file.
 This configuration won't do anything, so let's add some components to it.

-**Pro tip**: _Comments in River are prefixed with `//` and are single-line only. e.g.:_
+**Pro tip**: _Comments in River are prefixed with `//` and are single-line only.
+For example:

 ```river
 // This is a comment